Discrete Linear Canonical Transform on Graphs: Uncertainty Principle and Sampling: Introduction

 Furthermore, based on the proposed uncertainty principles of GLCT and its localization properties, we consider sampling and reconstruction in the GLCT domain.
-In \cite{GFTsamp}, it was demonstrated that bandlimited graph signals can be perfectly recovered with a sufficient number of samples.
-There is an intriguing connection between sampling theory and uncertainty principles in the GLCT domain, leading to conditions for recovering bandlimited signals from subsets of their values.
-These conditions are found to be equivalent to those derived in \cite{GFTsamp,GUncertainty,GFTEfficient,GFRFTsamp}.
+Most existing methods focus on smooth or bandlimited signals, where the signal's energy tends to be concentrated in a subset of the eigenvectors of the Laplacian or adjacency matrix \cite{GUncertainty,GFTsamp,GFTEfficient,GFTSSS,GPractical,Gdualizing,GFRFTsamp,Ggeneralizedsamp}.
+Therefore, sampling becomes a problem of selecting the optimal rows of the eigenvector matrix corresponding to the GFT \cite{Gfrequency,GUncertainty,GFTsamp,GFTEfficient,GFTSSS,GPractical,Gdualizing}.
+Investigations into the relationship between signal spread on graphs and its spectral spread \cite{GUncertainty} have been proposed, along with optimal sampling techniques for signals with known frequency support \cite{GFTsamp}.
+Methods for noise-robust recovery and blue noise sampling have been developed \cite{Gnoisesampling}.
+In addition, a novel scalable sampling reconstruction method with parallelization has been proposed \cite{GParallel}, along with non-Bayesian or variational Bayesian estimators based on the Cramer-Rao bound for signal recovery \cite{GNon-Bayesian,GBayes}.
+Joint sampling and reconstruction of time-varying signals on directed graphs and the graph signal generalized sampling with prior information based on the GFRFT are proposed in \cite{Jdirectedsampling} and \cite{GFRFTsamp,Ggeneralizedsamp} respectively, with most of these bandlimited signal sampling methods employing greedy algorithms to select the optimal sampling sets.
+There is an intriguing connection between sampling theory and uncertainty principle in the GLCT domain, leading to conditions for recovering bandlimited signals from subsets of their values.
 We present several signal recovery algorithms and sampling strategies aimed at finding the optimal sampling set.
 Building on the relationship between the GFT, the GFRFT and, the GLCT, this paper establishes a framework for graph signal sampling based on prior information in the GLCT domain.
-The sampling process can be viewed as a filtering operation in the GLCT domain, and the choice of filters allows the reconstruction of graph signals.
-In practice, our introduced sampling approaches in the GLCT domain not only address the limitations of the GFT in handling signals with chirp-like features but also demonstrates robustness in processing a variety of real-world signals.
-By judicious selection of optimal GLCT parameters, we can enhance performance in signal reconstruction, filtering, classification, and clustering tasks.

 Our contributions are summarized as follows: \begin{itemize} \item{Firstly, based on conditions for perfect localization in the vertex and graph spectral domains, we propose an uncertainty principle in the GLCT domain and discuss its intriguing connection with sampling.} \item{Secondly, by defining bandlimited signals in the GLCT domain, we propose conditions for sampling and perfect recovery in the GLCT domain.
 We present a method for designing and selecting optimal sampling operators from qualified sampling operators, comparing various sampling strategies.} \item{Finally, through simulation experiments, we compare our proposed sampling framework with GFT and GFRFT approaches.
 The results demonstrate that our sampling framework produces minimal errors and showcases its competitive performance in the application of semi-supervised classification for online blogs and clustering of IEEE 118 bus test cases.} \end{itemize}